Paul’s Ten Tips for Buying an Income Property in Toronto

 7. Always try to find income properties close to the subway, restaurants and other conveniences.

-Quite often tenants do not have vehicle, so they have to walk or take the bus to get to places.
+Quite often tenants do not have a vehicle, so they have to walk or take the bus to get to places.
 Being within walking distances to all shops and transportation is always more desirable.
 Properties along the subway line will certainly retain their value as well.

 8. Get a qualified agent to help you.